Nagoya Japan MaxiCourse Curriculum

 The change of occlusal contact pattern according to age

-・ Controversy of single-stand implant and connected implants
+・ Controversy of single-stand implant and connected implants Consideration of biomechanics

 Pros and cons of each